ShahanasRuksana/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used:  JavaScript, HTML,CSS
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: none
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: none
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code,Web Browser,Window OS

 **For Hardware:**
-- Main components: [List main components]
+- Main components: none
-- Specifications: [Technical specifications]
+- Specifications: none
-- Tools required: [List tools needed]
+- Tools required: none

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: User Signup – Users can register with basic details and prepare emergency information
-- Feature 2: [Description]
+- Feature 2: Add Trusted Contacts – Save phone numbers or emails of family/friends
-- Feature 3: [Description]
+- Feature 3: Start Walk Timer – Begin a safety timer while travelling or walking.
-- Feature 4: [Description]
+- Feature 4: Safety Check Popup – After a fixed time, the system asks “Are you safe?”.Auto Alert – If no response, emergency contacts are notified.
+Live Location Sharing – Sends current GPS location to trusted people.
+Emergency Button – Quick way to trigger help instantly.

 ---